allen138/hone-capital/README.md

  const filterResponse = res.Markets;
  const fiveThousandths = filterResponse.filter(res => res.Price_btc >= 0.005);
 ```
 After studying the other bar graphs, I noticed that higher btc prices were generally greater than 0.005.
-I used the filter method to find all the matching currencies that are greater than 0.005.
+Knowing this information, use the filter method to find all the matching currencies that are greater than 0.005.
 The response went from 2,400 to 24.
-From there I filtered out the currencies that were already in the table.
-To make the query work I needed to remove the forward slash in the label and change it from upper case to lower case.
+From there, filter out the currencies that were already in the table.
+To make the query work remove the forward slash in the label and change it from upper case to lower case.
 The label is set as the value attribute and the name of the currency is the text the user can read.
 ```javascript
 const dropdown = res => {
   for (let i = 0; i < res.length; i++) {